-· If upgrading an existing installation with the VizArtist.msi installation file, you will be presented with this message:

-"Viz Artist 32bit is already installed.

-Remove the existing installation first, then restart the installer."
+· If upgrading an existing installation with the VizArtist.msi installation file, you see this message: "Viz Artist 32bit is already installed.
+Remove the existing installation first, then

-- Open Uninstall a program from the Control Panel, select Viz Artist and remove the existing installation.
-Then run the MSI file to install Viz Artist/Engine. - Installing Viz Artist/Engine using the bundle installer will upgrade older installations.
+- restart the installer."
+Open Uninstall a program from the Control Panel, select Viz Artist and remove the existing installation.
+Then run the MSI file to install Viz Artist/Engine. - Installing Viz Artist/Engine using the bundle installer upgrades older installations.
 Any older version is removed, except versions prior to Viz Artist and Engine 3.6.
 This is true even if you opt to install Viz Artist/Engine in a different directory. - · You can only install one version of Viz Artist/Engine per architecture.
-This means: - · You cannot install Viz Artist and Engine in parallel with older versions. - · You can install a 32-bit version and a 64-bit version of Viz Artist/Engine in parallel. - Installing the 64-bit version will not upgrade any existing 32-bit version, and vice versa. - The installer suggests installing to the previous installation folder.
+This means: - · You cannot install Viz Artist and Engine in parallel with older versions. - · You can install a 32-bit version and a 64-bit version of Viz Artist/Engine in parallel. - Installing the 64-bit version does not upgrade any existing 32-bit version, and vice versa. - The installer suggests installing to the previous installation folder.
 You may change it.
 The recommended installation directories are C:\Program Files (x86)\vizrt\Viz3 for the 32-bit application and C:\Program Files\vizrt\Viz3 for the 64-bit application. - · The installer pre-selects all previously installed features.
 You may change them. - The installer does not support downgrading.
-Remove the currently installed version to install an earlier version of Viz Artist and Engine. - Upgrading will not change any modified or newly added files of the old installation.
+Remove the currently installed version to install an earlier version of Viz Artist and Engine. - Upgrading does not change any modified or newly added files of the old installation.
 For example, files like Configuration files, Log files or additional files like customer plug-ins, remain unchanged in their original folder. - Since Viz version 3.7.1, viz.exe no longer checks the %Program Files% folder for Configuration files (.cfg) or Lens files (.lcb).
 These files must be located in %ProgramData% \vizrt\viz3. - If the previous Viz Engine/Artist was installed in the default folder, the Configuration and Lens files are automatically copied during upgrade from the default installation folder to %ProgramData%\vizrt\viz3. - If the previous Viz Engine/Artist was installed in a custom folder, the Configuration and Lens files needs to be copied manually from the old installation folder to %ProgramData%\vizrt\viz3.

-3.6.3 To change or reinstall an existing installation
+4.6.3 To Change or Reinstall an Existing Installation

 Use the Viz Artist bundle installer to change or reinstall an existing installation.
-The installer will pre-select any already installed features.
+The installer preselects any already installed features.
 Check the boxes for the components that you want to add or remove, then click INSTALL.
-This will reinstall the complete software suite, repairing any damaged or accidentally deleted files.
+This reinstalls the complete software suite, repairing any damaged or accidentally deleted files.

-3.6.4 Silent installation of Viz Artist and Engine
+4.6.4 Silent Installation of Viz Artist and Engine